mpiorowski/rusve/README.md

 ## Features
 - **SvelteKit** - Once You try it, it's hard to go back to any other framework.
 Also streaming is awesome.
 - **Rust** - Hard to learn, but once You do...You will be able to say "I use Rust".
+- **gRPC** - Fast, streamable and gives You amazing typesafety across the whole project, no matter the language (hi tRPC).
 - **Microservices** - Scaling?
 Different Language?
 Cost-effecient?
 Done.
 - **Dockerized** - Easy do deploy, easy to move, easy to work with.
 Move to GCP?
 No problem.
 - **SSR Authentication** - Secured and safe.
-- **gRPC** - Fast, streamable and gives You amazing typesafety across the whole project, no matter the language (hi tRPC).
 - **Sql Pools and Transactions** - Using the best practice for the best performance and safety.
+- **Multi-language** - You can use any language for backend.
+Here we use mainly Rust, but there is also a Go service running.
 - **Files** - Upload, view and download.
 Everything ready to use.

 In progress: